CLRX/CLRX-mirror/doc/ClrxDisasm.md

 ### Invoking a disassembler

-the `clrxdisasm` can be invoked in following way:
+The `clrxdisasm` can be invoked in following way:

 clrxdisasm [-mdcfhar?] [-g GPUDEVICE] [-a ARCH] [--metadata] [--data] [--calNotes] [--floats] [--hexcode] [--all] [--raw] [--gpuType=GPUDEVICE] [--arch=ARCH]